 This sheet is optional.
 It is provided to help you consider your space requirements.
-Some schools may seek more/less space than is shown in the sample ranges.
-You do not need to include this tab in your print range but leave it in the working Excel file you submit.
+Some schools may seek more/less space submit.

-FFE&T (Furniture, Fixtures, Equipment & Technology) tab See "Note FFE" tab for a note regarding the depreciation approach used in this model.
+FFE&T (Furniture, Fixtures, Equipment & Technology) tab

+See "Note FFE" tab for a note regarding the depreciation approach used in this model.